 The FICO® SBSS℠ is not widely spoken about, but it can make or break your chances of qualifying for a business loan.
-This is a very specific small business credit score used to determine the worthiness of each business and business owner who applies for financing.
+This very specific small business credit score is used to determine the worthiness of each business and business owner who applies for financing.

 What is the FICO® SBSS℠ Credit Score?